Italian philosophy

 Italy also had a renowned philosophical movement in the 1800s, with Idealism, Sensism and Empiricism.
 The main Sensist Italian philosophers were Melchiorre Gioja and Gian Domenico Romagnosi.
 Criticism of the Sensist movement came from other philosophers such as Pasquale Galluppi.
 Antonio Rosmini, instead, was the founder of Italian idealism.
 During the late 19th and 20th centuries, there were also several other movements which gained some form of popularity in Italy, such as Ontologism (whose main philosopher was Vincenzo Gioberti), anarchism, communism, socialism, futurism, fascism and Christian democracy.
 Giovanni Gentile and Benedetto Croce were two of the most significant 20th-century Idealist philosophers.
 Antonio Gramsci remains a relevant philosopher within Marxist and communist theory, credited with creating the theory of cultural hegemony.
 Italian philosophers were also influential in the development of the non-Marxist liberal socialism philosophy, including Carlo Rosselli, Norberto Bobbio, Piero Gobetti and Aldo Capitini.
 In the 1960s, many Italian left-wing activists adopted the anti-authoritarian pro-working class leftist theories that would become known as autonomism and operaismo.

 Early Italian feminists include Sibilla Aleramo, Alaide Gualberta Beccari, and Anna Maria Mozzoni, though proto-feminist philosophies had previously been touched upon by earlier Italian writers such as Christine de Pizan, Moderata Fonte, and Lucrezia Marinella.
 Italian physician and educator Maria Montessori is credited with the creation of the philosophy of education that bears her name, an educational philosophy now practiced throughout the world.
-Giuseppe Peano was one of the founders of analytic philosophy and contemporary philosophy of mathematics.
+Giuseppe Peano was one of the inspirers of analytic philosophy and contemporary philosophy of mathematics.
 Recent analytic philosophers include Carlo Penco, Gloria Origgi, Pieranna Garavaso and Luciano Floridi.